Nadia365/DataSetExploration/README.md

 server (Y=store and forward; N=not a store and forward trip)

 • trip_duration - (target) duration of the trip in seconds

+We performed Data exploration is the first step in data analysis involving the use of data visualization tools and statistical techniques to uncover data set characteristics and initial patterns using  data-exploration techniques to visually explore data sets, look for similarities, patterns and outliers and to identify the relationships between different variables.
+Methods :

+From the EDA we performed in the previous assignment we have the following observations: id can be removed from dataset because it does not contribute to 'pickup_longitude', 'pickup_latitude', 'dropoff_longitude', 'dropoff_latitude', 'trip_duration' are highly skewed The same variables have extreme outliers that should be removed We propose to normlaize data
+Remove highly corellated variables
+Cretae new features duration the idfference between start trip and end trip